Common Spanish phrases

 14. De puta madre

-Literal definition: of mother prostitute
+Literal definition: of a mother prostitute

-Definition: Fucking awesome / fantastic / when something is so frickin’ good
+Definition: Fucking awesome/fantastic / when something is so frickin’ good

 Example: Nueva York es una ciudad de puta madre.
 Si viviera allí, saldría todas las noches.
 (New York is a fucking awesome city.
 If I lived there, I’d go out every night.)